-About the Leadership Award
+About the Accellera Leadership Award

-The 2014 Accellera Leadership Award is given to an individual who has provided active leadership and contributed significantly in the vision of EDA and IP standards development activities and the governance of Accellera Systems Initiative (and/or its precedent organizations).
+The 2014 Accellera Leadership Award is given to an individual who has provided active leadership andcontributed significantly in the vision of EDA and IP standards development activities and the governance of Accellera Systems Initiative (and/or its precedent organizations).
 A nominee should have served on the Board of Directors, held leadership positions, and played a key role in the evolution of Accellera Systems Initiative.

 Nominations are accepted from members of Accellera Systems Initiative.
 Endorsement from at least 2 additional member companies is required in support of the nomination.
 Self-nomination is acceptable.
 Nominations should include the candidate’s name, affiliation, and qualifications.
 The recipient is recognized at the Accellera breakfast at the Design Automation Conference.

-Please submit your candidate’s name, affiliation, and qualifications using this nomination form no later than May 2, 2014.
-The recipient will be recognized at the Accellera breakfast at the Design Automation Conference on Tuesday, June 3, 2014.
+Nominations for the 2014 award are now closed.
+This years' recipient will be recognized at the Accellera breakfast at the Design Automation Conference on Tuesday, June 3, 2014.

 For more information about our awards programs, contact us.